Top 5 health benefits of prawns

 What are prawns?

-Prawn is the common name for a small aquatic crustacean, also known as ‘shrimp’.
-They have a thin exoskeleton, which is generally removed before eating, and their bodies are divided into three segments – the head, the thorax and the abdomen.
+'Prawn' is the common name for a small aquatic crustacean, also known as ‘shrimp’.
+They have a thin exoskeleton, which is generally removed before eating, and their bodies are divided into three segments: the head, thorax and abdomen.

-Prawns can be found in fresh and saltwater, as well as farmed varieties, and can be found in varying sizes too.
-There are thousands of different varieties of prawns, but in the UK you will most likely see tiger, king or North Atlantic prawns.
+Prawns may be found in cold or warm waters and are also farmed.
+Cold water varieties tend to be smaller.
+There are thousands of different varieties of prawns, but in the UK, you are most likely to see tiger, king or North Atlantic prawns.

 Nutritional profile of prawns

 A 100g serving of cooked prawns provides: